Determine Page Color

 }

-// Get the color type information for particular PDF page
+// Get the color type information for the particular PDF page

 Aspose.Pdf.ColorType pageColorType = pdfDocument.Pages[pageCount].ColorType;